puppeteer/puppeteer/docs/api/puppeteer.mouse.md

 # Mouse class

-The Mouse class operates in main-frame CSS pixels relative to the top-left corner of the viewport.

-#### Signature:
+### Signature:

 ```typescript
 export declare abstract class Mouse
 ```

+The Mouse class operates in main-frame CSS pixels relative to the top-left corner of the viewport.

 ## Remarks